KevinJChen/MCSemanticSegmentation/docs/status.md

 We will also be using a k-means algorithm that will run alongside as validation data.
 K-means will cluster regions of the agent view and, similarly to the IOU validation, identify locations of the structures.
 We will then compare this to our experimental data set and focus on reducing the possible errors.
+K-means should be a much quicker algorithm, but be a little less accurate, so a gap between that data and the generated data is expected.
+The combination of k-means with IOU allows us to determine if that gap is of enough significance.

 Remaining Goals and Challenges:
 We are attempting to train the data in the person's view to label the different structures including tree and building.
 This is